 Better ranking for businesses outside the city limit

 In the past, SEO professionals found it difficult to rank clients whose business address was outside the city limits.

 It did not seem right as businesses inside the city limit can easily appear in the search than the ones situated in close proximity to the city.

-After the Possum update, all of this has changed.
+After the Google Possum Update , all of this has changed.

 The Possum algorithm does a proximity test to know if the business qualifies to be ranked in that city.
 So if a business is close to the city, it can easily rank with that city name.

 Geographical proximity is no longer a factor that affects a business ranking in the local search results.

 Google does not like to show the same listing in local search results.

 Some of the businesses had multiple listings for the same site.
 For instance, a doctor’s office would hire multiple physicians with their own practices who had a unique Google My Business page (GMB).